The Core Question - Deepstash

 bigbulb

-Many Ideas = Good Results
+Many Ideas = Great Results

 Similar ideas to The Core Question